Team AckoOct 22, 2021

 Used bike insurance is similar to regular motor insurance for new two-wheelers.
 Two-wheeler insurance can either be Third-party or Comprehensive insurance policy.
 It protects the insured bike from damage and losses caused to third parties and the insured vehicle.

 Bike insurance for your used bike or two-wheeler is not only a mandatory document, but it offers several benefits.
 Here is why a 2nd hand bike insurance is important:

 Third-party Liability insurance will protect you from legal liabilities arising out of damages or losses to the third party.
 The second-hand two-wheeler insurance will cover the cost you have to bear for third-party damages or losses.
 Hence, used two-wheeler insurance covers you against any risks towards third-party or to their property.

 Imagine if your bike is stolen.
 You may have spent your savings or taken a loan to buy the used bike or scooter.
 A theft could leave you in despair and may affect your finances.
 The insurer will pay the current market value of the vehicle if it is stolen.
 Hence, protecting your liabilities in case of theft of your used bike with the two-wheeler insurance policy is an important aspect of owning a bike.

 Natural calamities such as floods can wreak havoc on your bike.
 The bike can be beyond repair and cause total loss or damage.
-Bike insurance will pay the Insured Declared Value (IDV) or the current market value of the bike thereby recovering some losses.
+Bike insurance will pay the Insured Declared Value of bike or the current market value of the bike thereby recovering some losses.